 A traumatic brain injury (TBI) is a sudden injury that affects how the brain works.
 There are three main types of TBI:

 Who is legally responsible for a TBI will depend on the cause of the injury.
-If the injury was caused by a motor vehicle accident, the at-fault driver may be legally responsible for the TBI.
+If the injury was caused by a motor vehicle accident, such as a truck accident in San Bernardino, the at-fault driver may be legally responsible for the TBI.
 If a person sustains a TBI from a fall in the workplace, their employer may be legally responsible.
 A product manufacturer could also be held legally responsible if their defectively manufactured product caused the TBI.
 For instance, a car accident in San Bernardino may have been caused by a defectively manufactured tire.
 A common place for brain injuries to occur due to product manufacturing errors are on job sites.
 This results in a work-related injury.

 An experienced brain injury attorney will assess your case and identify all the parties that bear legal responsibility in your case so that you get the compensation you deserve.

 A traumatic brain injury may forever impact a victim in all areas of their life.
 Due to the devastating nature of this type of injury, the average lifetime costs for care and living expenses can reach millions.
 Securing the amount of compensation you and your family need to be financially secure and ensure you receive the treatment you require is critical.
 A brain injury attorney understands the weight of this type of case.
 While you focus on recovering, your lawyer will have the resources necessary to conduct an extensive investigation into your accident and collect clear and convincing evidence of fault.
 In addition, they will ensure the at-fault party is held accountable and handle all communication and negotiations with their insurer.
 While completing these tasks, your lawyer will be preparing your case in the event that you must go to trial to secure the compensation you deserve.

 The leading causes of TBIs are as follows: